ACID Properties of DBMS Explained with Examples

 Isolation means that transactions happen independently in a database, even if they’re happening at the same time.
 This prevents one transaction from affecting or interfering with another.

-Example of Isolation
+Real-world Example of Isolation in DBMS Transactions

 - Imagine two people, Alex and Sam, both trying to withdraw money from the same account at the same time.